-How did Pluto become a dwarf planet? | EarthSky.org
+Pluto became a dwarf planet on today's date

 (d) is not a satellite.

-According to the IAU, there are currently five dwarf planets: Pluto, Ceres, Eris, Haumea, and Makemake.
-However, there is a likely potential sixth dwarf planet candidate temporarily designated as 2007 OR10, and many other known dwarf planet candidates.

-Astronomers believe there may be hundreds of undiscovered dwarf planets in the Kuiper Belt of the outer solar system.
+Astronomers believe there may be hundreds more undiscovered dwarf planets in the Kuiper Belt of the outer solar system.
 There may be up to 10,000 in the region beyond.

-By the way, it’s not common knowledge that many astronomers started out quite careful about their use of the word “planet” with respect to Pluto.
+By the way, it’s not common knowledge that many astronomers started out being quite careful about their use of the word “planet” with respect to Pluto.
 In 1932, for example, only two years after American astronomer Clyde Tombaugh discovered Pluto, another astronomer, Armin Otto Leuschner, wrote in a journal article:

 You may observe that with extreme conservatism I am still referring to Pluto as an object rather than as a planet.
 There is every probability that it is a planet, as is now universally concluded, from available material … So far only an upper limit for the mass of Pluto … has been established, and such a mass is believed from gravitational considerations to be too small to affect the motions of Uranus and Neptune sufficiently … There is also a remote chance that later investigations will render its mass comparable to that of comets.